When Not to Use Technology?

-Dave Navis will be joining us for this week’s SOS podcast where we will discuss the essential question of “When not to use technology?”.
-Dave has a nice post up on the topic so I will only mention a couple points.
+Dave Navis will join us for this week’s SOS podcast, discussing the essential question of “When not to use technology?”.
+Dave has an excellent post on the topic, so I will only mention a few points.

-The most difficult aspect of my job as an instructional technologist is when I need to work with teachers using technology that doesn’t support student learning and/or doesn’t teach the correct skills in using the various tools.
-Working as an instructional technologist means one must be a leader and a champion for student learning no matter how uncomfortable the situation might be.
-When teachers use and model technology ineffectively or have their students spend valuable time working on projects that don’t help their learning, they sadly can do a great deal of damage in that moment and in the future use of the technology.
+The most challenging aspect of my job as an instructional technologist is when I need to work with teachers who use technology that doesn’t support student learning or doesn’t teach the correct skills in using the various tools.
+Working as an instructional technologist means one must be a leader and a champion for student learning, no matter how uncomfortable the situation.
+When teachers use, and model technology ineffectively or have their students spend valuable time working on projects that don’t help their learning of the outcomes, they sadly can do much damage at that moment and the future use of the technology.

-What makes these situations so difficult is that the teachers are trying something new and often get excited about the creativity that goes with using technology.
-They are doing as we ask them in trying new ways to support learning by using technology.
-One needs to read these situations carefully to decide in some cases to simply remain silent but to be ready the next time the teacher wants to try something new.
-At other times the planned project might involve days of student technology work that could be used so much more effectively if the instructional technologist and/or library media specialist can get in and collaborate early in the planning process.
+What makes these situations so tricky is that the teachers are trying something new and often get excited about the creativity of using technology.
+They are doing as we ask them to try new ways to support learning using technology.
+One needs to read these situations carefully to decide, in some cases, to remain silent but to be ready the next time the teacher wants to try something new.
+At other times, the planned project might involve days of student technology work that could be used much more effectively if the instructional technologist and library media specialist could get in and collaborate early in the planning process.
+Some projects would be better supported via analog strategies, especially when the technology involves students spending too much time on digital decorative aspects of the project.

-I think we often devalue the teaching of technology skills and the importance of using good design and communication principles.
-Teaching technology skills is no different than teaching reading, writing, math, art, etc. skills.
-However, with technology, users sometimes think just being about to put a project together is all there is to it.
+We often devalue the teaching of technology skills and the importance of using good design and communication principles.
+Teaching technology skills is similar to teaching reading, writing, math, art, etc. However, with technology, users sometimes think just being about to put a project together is all there is to it.

-A good example is that many teachers would say they know how to use PowerPoint and Paint so they can see themselves teaching it.
-And as instructional technologists, we want the technology to integrate and diffuse to the point that teachers model its use and teach it themselves.
-Yet, the dilemma arises when an untrained teacher doesn’t teach the needed basic design principles or worse, models poor design skills.
-The following, for example, are some basic skills that must be taught with everyday tools as PowerPoint and Paint:
+A good example is that many teachers would say they know how to use PowerPoint and Paint, so they can see themselves teaching it.
+As instructional technologists, we want the technology to integrate and diffuse so that teachers model its use and teach it themselves.
+Yet, the dilemma arises when an untrained teacher needs to teach the needed basic design principles or, worse, models poor design skills.
+The following, for example, are some basic skills that must be taught with everyday tools such as PowerPoint and Paint:

 - the value of using white space